How to Build a Command-Line Application with Typescript and AdonisJS Ace

 Asking questions

-method amongst others.
+@adonisjs/ace provides methods to ensure that interaction with users occurs.
+To interact with users, we will use the ask and the choice method amongst others.
 The ask method accepts the question and a default answer which is optional as parameters.
 It allows a user to input a response to the question asked.
 The choice method accepts 3 parameters, a question, an array of options to choose from and an optional default option.
 Using the two methods mentioned above, we ask the users what number he/she wants a random fact about and what category the random fact will be about.

-The code in the Random.ts
+The code in the Random.ts file will look like this:

 import {Command} from '@adonisjs/ace';